 Choose Your Crankshafts Help Topic Below

-So, The function of crankshafts is to; translate the linear reciprocating motion of a pistons into the rotational motion.
+So, The function of crankshafts is to; translate the linear reciprocating motion of a piston into the rotational motion.
 Consequently, which are offset from the central axis of the crankshaft to create a rotation about that axis.

 So, Using the example of a four-stroke engine; the crankshaft has four crank throws for connecting the four pistons.
 During the combustion cycle of the engine; these crank throws act as a lever arm for the piston to push.
 This is similar to pushing on the end of a wrench when turning a bolt.
 When the crankshaft completes its rotation; the crank throw will return the piston to the top of its cylinder.